Create Channel Links Between Slack and Microsoft Teams

 However, this creates additional challenges for your company – specifically toggling between two different chat programs with the potential to miss important communication.
 Not only does this increase the cognitive load, it also contributes to information silos.

-Setting up a Conclude Link external connection allows you to invite external users to a shared, linked channel, so both companies can communicate from their preferred platform without the need to set up a Microsoft Teams account.
+Setting up a Conclude Link external connection allows you to invite users to a shared, linked channel, so both companies can communicate from their preferred platform without the need to set up a Microsoft Teams account.

-After accessing the Dashboard and going to Link > External, you will be prompted to invite users by email.
-Once an invitation is sent and accepted, the external client can then invite the appropriate team members from their organization to the shared channel without requiring further approvals from your side.
+Once an invitation is sent and accepted, the client can then invite the appropriate team members from their organization to the shared channel without requiring further approvals from your side.

 Internal Communication Problem

 Linking channels using Conclude Link is the best solution to ensure better internal cross-team communication.

 After creating an account with Conclude and signing in with Slack and/or Microsoft Teams, you will have access to the Dashboard.
 Under Admin settings, admins can access the workspaces and teams for Slack and Microsoft Teams that they want to create links between.
-See our Conclude Link Quickstart Guide for more details.

-In the sidebar under Link > Channels you will be asked to create a new channel link by selecting New link.
-After going through the process to create a new link between channels, teams will be able to communicate seamlessly between programs and access a range of functionalities.
-These include direct messaging and group chats, editing and deleting messages, file sharing and emojis (in text), threaded messages, @mentions and language translations.
+After going through the process to create a new link between channels, teams will be able to communicate seamlessly and access a range of functionalities, including editing and deleting messages, file sharing and emojis (in text), threaded messages, @mentions and language translations.

 Watch: Conclude Link: How to Connect Microsoft Teams and Slack